69MichelleDB/ToNCodes/README.md

 pip install -r requirements.txt
 ```

-**If you want to compile it into an standalong binary, I used [nuitka](https://nuitka.net/user-documentation/)**.
-When I compiled it for Windows I used Python 3.12.9.
+**If you want to compile it into an standalong binary, you can use [nuitka](https://nuitka.net/user-documentation/)**.
+When I compiled it for Windows, I used Python 3.12.9.
 At this moment in time 3.13 is not supported by it.

 ```bash
 pip install nuitka